Born: 7 August 1904, Detroit, MI, USA

 Prize share: 1/1

-Ralph Bunche was the first colored man to be awarded the Peace Prize.
+Ralph Bunche was the first African American to be awarded the Peace Prize.
 He received it for having arranged a cease-fire between Israelis and Arabs during the war which followed the creation of the state of Israel in 1948.

 Ralph Bunche was a social science graduate and before World War II studied colonial policy in West Africa.
 He joined the staff of the Swedish social scientist Gunnar Myrdal, who was studying racial segregation in the USA.
 In World War II, Bunche became the first Afro-American to hold a top job in the State Department.